xflynx25/arduino-lmic-EU433support/README.md

 - [`@ngraziano`](https://github.com/ngraziano) did extensive testing and contributed numerous ADR-related patches.

 There are many others, who have contributed code and also participated in discussions, performed testing, reported problems and results.
 Thanks to all who have participated.
+We hope to use something like [All Contributors](https://https://allcontributors.org/) to help keep this up to date, but so far the automation isn't working.

 ## Trademark Acknowledgements